 Septic Emergency?
 Contact us immediately at 570-828-7444

-A tank should be pumped when sludge buildup measure 1/3 or more of the liquid depth, and/or if the sludge level is higher than the gas deflector.
+If there are any issues such as sludge building up in the tank or a loose pipe somewhere, you could end up running into foul smells within your home, inability to flush your toilet or a septic backup into parts of your home.
+A tank should be pumped when sludge buildup measures 1/3 or more of the liquid depthand/or if the sludge level is higher than the gas deflector.
 Either of these will lead to a problem and it would be a good time to get a septic cleaning.
 Septic tank systems should be tested once every two years.
-It is recommended to test more often too, especially if you live in a household with a large amount of people that requires the use of resources on a greater scale, which in turn puts more strain on the septic tank system.
+It is recommended to test more often too, especially if you live in a household with a large number of people that require the use of resources on a greater scale, which in turn puts more strain on the septic tank system.

 Make sure that you use only safe chemicals that are suitable for septic systems.
 Certain household chemicals that travel through your pipes can often be detrimental to the bacteria within your septic tank system.